romankh3/image-comparison/README.md

                //RectangleListWidth - Width of the line that is drawn in the rectangle.
 By default it's 1. imageComparison.setRectangleLineWidth(5);
                imageComparison.getRectangleLineWidth();

+               //DifferenceRectangleFilling - Fill the inside the difference rectangles with a transparent fill.
+By default it's false and 20.0% opacity. imageComparison.setDifferenceRectangleFilling(true, 30.0);
+               imageComparison.isFillDifferenceRectangles();
+               imageComparison.getPercentOpacityDifferenceRectangles();

+               //ExcludedRectangleFilling - Fill the inside the excluded rectangles with a transparent fill.
+By default it's false and 20.0% opacity. imageComparison.setExcludedRectangleFilling(true, 30.0);
+               imageComparison.isFillExcludedRectangles();
+               imageComparison.getPercentOpacityExcludedRectangles();

                //Destination.
 Before comparing also can be added destination file for result image. imageComparison.setDestination(resultDestination);